XTX33/FaithFrontier.org/_cases/street-crossing-pcr-appeal.md

 ---

 ## I. Case Background

-The case originates from a **February 2024 street-crossing detention** by Officer Boyd in Atlantic County.
+The case stems from a **February 2024 street-crossing stop** in Atlantic County involving Officer Boyd.
+The officer alleged jaywalking, though Mr. Barber maintains he crossed lawfully—walking at right angles within the roadway after briefly stopping in the center of a marked crosswalk.
+He asserts that Officer Boyd, observing from the Walmart parking area, mistakenly believed he had crossed from the nearby Woodworks apartment complex.

-Mr. Barber declined to provide identification, asserting his right to privacy.
+When approached, Mr. Barber identified himself by name and website but declined to provide a date of birth or Social Security number, invoking his right to privacy.
+Officer Boyd stated, *“I’m not going to give you a ticket,”* indicating the stop’s purpose appeared to be a warrant inquiry rather than pedestrian enforcement.
+No interference with traffic or safety occurred.

+Despite this, the encounter was escalated into a charge of **obstructing the administration of law**—a claim Mr. Barber characterizes as frivolous and retaliatory.
+He questions what “investigation” he could have obstructed, whether any lawful investigation or warrant existed, and on what reasonable, articulable suspicion such surveillance or detention was based.
+The subsequent filings and grand-jury referral, he argues, reflect a **pattern of prosecutorial overreach and misconduct**, criminalizing his assertion of constitutional rights after prior incidents of governmental abuse.

-The encounter escalated into citations and a grand-jury referral, later merged into **Law Division docket ATL-24-001934**.
+The resulting case was merged into **Law Division docket ATL-24-001934**.

-Petitioner argues the incident and resulting prosecution violated the **Fourth Amendment**, **Fourteenth Amendment**, and **N.J.
-Const. art.
-I, ¶¶ 1 & 7**.
+Mr. Barber contends the stop, charge, and ensuing prosecution violated the **Fourth Amendment**, **Fourteenth Amendment**, and **Article I, ¶¶ 1 and 7 of the New Jersey Constitution**.
-He filed for post-conviction relief under *R. 3:22*, then appealed the Law Division’s failure to properly adjudicate or consolidate the claims.
+He sought post-conviction relief under *R.* 3:22 and appealed the Law Division’s failure to adjudicate or consolidate the record, maintaining that the proceedings exemplify systemic disregard for due process and equal protection.

 ---